 The L-Series can accept either a single position command or a redundant position command.
 A redundant command uses two position commands, one as the primary command and one as a backup.
-If the primary should fail, the unit could continue to run using the backup command (see Figure 2-1).
+If the primary fails, the unit can continue to run using the backup command (see Figure 2-3).
 The command source can be sent over CAN, as a PWM command signal input, or an analog 0-5 Vdc command signal input, depending on how the software application is configured.